Wild Strawberries (film): Influence

 Wild Strawberries influenced the Woody Allen films Stardust Memories (1980), Another Woman (1988), Crimes and Misdemeanors (1989), and Deconstructing Harry (1997).
 In Stardust Memories, the film's plot is similar in that the protagonist, filmmaker Sandy Bates (Woody Allen), is attending a viewing of his films, while reminiscing about and reflecting on his life and past relationships and trying to fix and stabilize his current ones, which are infused with flashbacks and dream sequences.
 In Another Woman, the film's main character, Marion Post (Gena Rowlands), is also accused by friends and relatives of being cold and unfeeling, which forces her to reexamine her life.
 Allen also borrows several tropes from Bergman's film, such as having Lynn (Frances Conroy), Post's sister-in-law, tell her that her brother Paul (Harris Yulin) hates her and having a former student tell Post that her class changed her life.
 Allen has Post confront the demons of her past via several dream sequences and flashbacks that reveal important information to a viewer, as in Wild Strawberries.
 In Crimes and Misdemeanors, Allen made reference to the scene in which Isak watches his family have dinner.
 In Deconstructing Harry, the plot (a writer going on a long drive to receive an honorary award from his old university, while reflecting upon his life's experiences, with dream sequences) essentially mirrors that of Wild Strawberries.

-Satyajit Ray's 1966 film Nayak was some extent been inspired by Wild Strawberries.
+Satyajit Ray's 1966 film Nayak was to some extent inspired by Wild Strawberries.

+Yugoslav hard rock and heavy metal band Divlje Jagode (Serbo-Croatian for Wild Strawberries) chose their name after the film.
+During their short-lived international career, the band adopted the name Wild Strawberries.

+Attempted American remake

+Screenwriter Bo Goldman sought to remake the film in 1995 as his directorial debut.
+Gregory Peck would have starred in the titular role of the elderly professor.
+Despite the support of Martin Scorsese, who agreed to produce, the film was not greenlit.